MatHeartGaming/G-Repo/README.md

 ___

-[G-Repo](https://sites.google.com/view/g-repo/home-page) is a tool developed in Java and Python and it is useful to **Mine Software Repository** (i.e., to collect empirical evidence using the data available in software repositories).
+[G-Repo] is a tool developed in Java and Python and it is useful to **Mine Software Repository** (i.e., to collect empirical evidence using the data available in software repositories).
 For example:

-> *“When and Why Your Code Starts to Smell Bad (and Whether the Smells* Go Away)”
+> *“When and Why Your Code Starts to Smell Bad (and Whether the SmellsGo Away)”*

 > *“Do Developers Feel Emotions?
 An Exploratory Analysis of Emotions in Software Artifacts”*